brugobi/stock-react-capstone/README.md

 # Global Stock

-> The project consists of a frontend application that displays financial information from an API, and stores it in the Redux store.
+> Global Stock is a catalogue of companies on the stock market.
+The project consists of a frontend application that displays financial information from an API, and stores it in the Redux store.
 The main features of this app are:

 - Ability to display a list of companies
 - Filter companies stocks according to categories